John E. Niederhuber: Awards

 Dr. Niederhuber has received a U.S. Public Health Service Career Development Award from the National Institute of Allergy and Infectious Diseases and the Distinguished Faculty Service Award from the University of Michigan.
 He has also been recognized with the Alumni Achievement Award from The Ohio State University College of Medicine in 1989 and the Distinguished Alumni Award in Medicine from Bethany College in 1995.
 Dr. Niederhuber was elected to Who's Who in America in 1998 and Who's Who in Medicine and Health Care in 1997.
 In addition, he has received numerous honorary professorships and is currently serving on the editorial board of 10 scientific journals.
 Dr. Niederhuber was a member of the editorial board of the Journal of Clinical Oncology, from 1993 to 1995.
-He has authored and coauthored more than 180 publications and edited four books, including (with distinguished colleagues) the highly regarded reference text Clinical Oncology, currently in its third edition.
+He has authored and coauthored more than 180 publications and edited four books, including (with distinguished colleagues) the reference text Clinical Oncology, currently in its third edition.